Shabz-tech/Cybersecurity_Portfolio/1. Windows-Server-2019 -AD-DHCP-IIS-FTP/README.md

 This was a big learning step for me on my journey to becoming proficient at linux.
 Prior to this, I did not know that linux VM can be used as a firewall and router.

-I learnt about using linux tool to create firewall rules and packet forwarding via iptables.
+I learnt about using linux tools to create firewall rules and packet forwarding via iptables.
 I researched and learnt to use sysctl to enable Packet Forwarding to enable Linux to forward packets from LAN to NAT adaptor.

 I used a lightweight DNS forwarder (dnsmasq) as Windows Server DNS was not working.

-Minor things such as how to stop and start/enable dnsmasq
+I learnt the hard way about how to save and reload the iptable rules on reboot.
+By using using iptables-persistant and netfilter-persistent save command!.

-Learnt how to save and reload the iptable rules on reboot by using iptables-persistant and netfilter-persistent.
+The tools used for testing were - ping, ip a, nslookup.
+I also used iptables command to check if packet forwarding from LAN interfaces to WAN inside virtualbox were configured on the correct interfaces.
+Finally tcpdump command to check packets recieved on interfaces to troubleshoot issues I caused by not saving iptables.

-Other common tools used for testing were - ping, ip a, nslookup.
+It was also really cool to see how Virtualbox network adaptors operate and connect VMs together.

 --------
 [](1.png)